Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 The monster's second assault came from below—tentacles wrapping around the ship's keel with crushing pressure designed to crack the hull and send them to the bottom.
 The ward array responded instantly, protective energy racing through carved channels to create barriers that extended below the waterline, turning the creature's strength against itself.

-"It's trying to crush us from underneath," young Jorik called out, his voice tight with fear as the ship shuddered under supernatural pressure.

-"And failing spectacularly," Tobi replied with growing confidence.
-"I'm starting to like these old traditions."

 "Magnificent," Greta murmured, watching divine will manifest through magic that actually served its protective purpose.
 "This is what the Light intended.
 Protection that actually protects."

 The creature's third attack demonstrated the intelligence that made it truly dangerous.
 Instead of using brute force, it began creating a whirlpool around the ship designed to drag them down through hydrodynamic pressure rather than direct assault.
 The ward array responded by extending protective barriers into the water itself, creating stable zones that allowed the ship to sail through the artificial maelstrom without being caught by its pull.